7 Financial Planning Tips for Women

 How to Start

-Many people start investing through a 401(k) or other retirement plan at work, but opening your own account through a brokerage firm or investment app is easy and fast.
+Many people begin investing through a 401(k) or other retirement plan at work, which is a great place to start, especially if your employer matches your investment up to a certain amount.
+But opening your own account through a brokerage firm or investment app is easy and fast.

 How to Start